CW: amnesia/memory loss anxiety, abandonment

 Rook hid behind the corner.
 She made him… well, he wasn’t sure what it was called.
 That was the trouble.
 He knew a lot of words.
 He just wasn’t sure what they referred to, yet.
 He probably had known, before, but he only had other people’s word to go off of – and the skills he did seem to have, like walking and talking and writing – that there had been a before.
 Maybe there hadn’t been.
 But Sylvia made him… Not angry.
 Not that one.
 There was some happiness, if happiness was the one where recognizing someone made your chest do a funny thing.
 But also he was… Scared?
 Maybe.
 Nervous?
 That might be it.
 She made him nervous.

-Sylvia rounded the corner – the opposite way that he’d expected.
+Sylvia rounded the corner – the opposite way that he’d expected, and right into him.
 He cowered a little, even though there was nothing saying he couldn’t leave his room.
 He wasn’t doing anything wrong.
 She might think otherwise, though.

-Instead, though, she smiled, crossing her arms gently.
+Instead, though, she smiled down at him, crossing her arms gently.
 “I see someone’s eavesdropping.”

 Eaves-dropping.
 He didn’t know that one.
 “What are eaves?”